Case Note: Carvill-Biggs & Anor v Reading [2025] EWCA Civ 619

 Civil Clerk

-Harry has acted in a variety of different commercial matters, including contractual, tortious, insolvency and enforcement disputes.
-Harry has also been instructed on a range of property disputes, including both commercial landlord and tenant disputes.
+Harry is a specialist commercial and property law barrister.
+He is available to accept instructions in a variety of different commercial matters, including contractual, tortious, insolvency, tax and enforcement disputes.
+Harry also accepts instructions in relation to property disputes, including both commercial landlord and tenant.

-Before beginning his pupillage, Harry served as a Litigator for HMRC, where he was responsible for litigating and presenting appeals on behalf of the organisation at First-Tier Tribunal Hearings.
-Through this role, Harry cultivated substantial skills in both written and oral advocacy.
-Additionally, he developed a deep understanding of tax law and associated commercial issues.
-Notably, several of the hearings he led during his tenure were published:
+Prior to joining St John’s Buildings, Harry served as a Litigator for HMRC, where he was responsible for litigating and presenting appeals on behalf of the organisation at First-Tier Tribunal Hearings.

-In addition, Harry has been instructed in Insolvency proceedings including in proceedings involving winding up petition and an application for substitution of a petitioning creditor.
+In addition, Harry has been instructed in Insolvency proceedings, including in proceedings involving winding up petitions and an application for substitution of a petitioning creditor.
 Harry has also represented a Respondent Company seeking to have a petition dismissed and been instructed in an application for an interim injunction to restrain the issuing of a winding up petition.

 Harry has acted in enforcement proceedings to recover debts, including successfully making an application for an interim charging order in proceedings involving a novel factual matrix.